Anti-Trans Legislative and Policy Risk Map

 Five out of thirteen Canadian jurisdictions, and eleven I have sufficient data on, are ones I’d consider ‘high risk’.
 This is because of a variety of actions taken by their respective provincial cabinets and prime ministers which all suggest the potential of further harm towards trans people down the line.
 These are as follows:

-Finally, even though Alberta has not yet dabbled with restricting trans youth’s ability to thrive in schools, it would be a contender for such policies or legislation.
-Premier Danielle Smith has been photographed posing beside someone wearing a ‘straight pride’ T-Shirt at an anti-trans protest, has donated at least $60,000 to the far-right Justice Centre for Constitutional Freedoms (Canada’s equivalent of the Alliance Defending Freedom and other far-right ‘legal defense’ groups abroad), and is leading a party whose candidate once compared trans youth to feces in food.
-No explicitly anti-trans policies nor legislation has been introduced there yet, but the risk remains very much present.
+Finally, even though Alberta’s government itself has not yet dabbled with restricting trans youth’s ability to thrive in schools, it would be a contender for such policies or legislation.
+Its United Conservative Party’s membership is currently considering some of the worst policies, which include pronoun policies (à la Saskatchewan), throwing trans women into men’s jails (where they are at disproportionately high risk of violence, in particular sexual violence), eliminating all EDI offices from universities and public education institutions, banning affirmative action from public universities, and implementing book bans against a variety of books in schools (which can amount to a de facto 2SLGBTQ+ book ban).
+Equally, Premier Danielle Smith has been photographed posing beside someone wearing a ‘straight pride’ T-Shirt at an anti-trans protest, has donated at least $60,000 to the far-right Justice Centre for Constitutional Freedoms (Canada’s equivalent of the Alliance Defending Freedom and other far-right ‘legal defense’ groups abroad), and is leading a party whose candidate once compared trans youth to feces in food.
+No explicitly anti-trans policies nor legislation has been introduced there yet, but the risk remains very much present, especially following the announcement of a policy review regarding 2SLGBTQ+ rights.

 Medium-risk province: Québec

 Québec is a particular case.
 After fending off Quebec Bill 2 two years ago — a bill which initially contained regressive provisions concerning legal gender recognition in its initial form — trans rights were reinforced in the province.
 This bill was likely the way it was because of the influence of anti-trans ‘feminist’ groups in the province, such as Pour les droits des femmes du Québec (a government-funded non-profit primarily advocating for Bill 21, who the government frequently consults).
-Since then, there has been no real appetite for anything anti-trans, and the legislature unanimously adopted a motion condemning anti-drag protests.
+However, since September, things have soured, as after an unprecedented anti-trans protest, the government has announced the creation of a committee — not necessarily of experts — to discuss gender identity-related issues, despite concern from community members and popular desire not to do so.
+Quebec premier François Legault’s ‘two sides’ discourse is equally of concern, especially in the face of exponentially increasing hate in said province.

-However, despite this, Québec remains particularly regressive in some respects though (notably by being the only Canadian province not having access to X gender markers on provincial ID, and having fought relentlessly in court to prevent X gender marker recognition).
-With recent incidents in the province — such as a wave of targeted hate which ensued after a letter informing parents that a teacher would be using Mx. as a title — not having been denounced instantly by politicians, I can’t confirm that politicians will have no interest in anti-trans discourse down the line, hence this ‘medium’ rating.
+On top of all this, Québec remains particularly regressive in some respects though (notably by being the only Canadian province not having access to X gender markers on provincial ID, and having fought relentlessly in court to prevent X gender marker recognition).

 Need help with a name change in Quebec?
 Check out my Trans ID Clinic!